jonathanhexner/sklearn_pipelines_builder/README.md

-# sklearn_pipelines_builder
+# My Package

-A package to help you construct customized sklearn pipelines from a configuration, thus allowing user to produce massive experiments with his dataset
+This is a sample Python package created to demonstrate packaging with setup.cfg and pyproject.toml.